shenek/streamson/streamson-lib/README.md

 Matches depth in JSON path.
 It has min length and max length ranges (max is optional).

-### All

-It matches any JSON element.
-It is used only for some specific purpuses (such as JSON analysis).

 ### Regex
 Matches path based on regex.